PFAs Testing

 What Aisle does and does not claim

 We do not intentionally use PFAS in the fabrics or finishes of our underwear.
-We contractually prohibit our suppliers from using PFAS in any materials supplied to us, and we require them to conduct their own quality control testing.
+We contractually prohibit our suppliers from using PFAS in any materials supplied to us, and we require them to conduct their own quality control testing in addition to our own third party testing.

 However, like any company, we cannot promise that our products will reach you entirely free of trace PFAS.
 PFAS are now so widely dispersed in the environment, present in water, air, soil, and supply chain processes like cleaning solutions and manufacturing equipment, that trace levels can find their way into products without being intentionally added.
 What we can control is what we intentionally source and specify, and we test regularly to be transparent about what our fabrics show.